 And that’s what’s at stake in our own lives.
 The very Kingdom.
 That we’ve been commanded by Jesus to build here on Earth through our lives and example.

 Please pray for Toben.
 Forgiveness is a daily fight.
 And a moment by moment choice.
-And in every sense, he has a long road ahead, with the constant threat of violence from Boko Haram.
+And in every sense, he has a long road ahead, with the constant threat of violence from an extremist group that is located primarily in Northern Nigeria.
 Pray Toben’s life won’t be wasted.
 For God to protect him.
 And use him to reflect the glorious light of the gospel.

 Pray for your own heart.
 Dig in deep.
 And ask God to help you remove any unforgiveness—or anything else—that may be preventing you from actively engaging His call in building His eternal Kingdom.
 And if you’re willing, share your story in the comments.